lukewilliamboswell/lukewilliamboswell.github.io/content/roc-ray-experiment/index.md

 Cross-compiling for different architectures using zig is easy, so I hope that including raylib and necessary dependencies in this platform will be easy to build static libraries for the prebuilt-binaries.
 When a roc application uses a platform from a URL, roc uses the prebuilt-binary.
 This means application authors don't need to have the zig host toolchain installed.

-The platform needs to be built separately from the roc application.
-The roc cli finds the prebuilt-platform at a relative path e.g. `packages { ray: "../platform/main.roc" }`, so then `roc dev --prebuilt-platform example.roc` will run the application and display a window.
+Using `roc dev --prebuilt-platform example.roc` runs the application.
+The roc cli finds the prebuilt-platform at a relative path e.g. `packages { ray: "../platform/main.roc" }`.
+The platform is built separately from the roc application.

 For developing a minimal platform to start with, I chose not to include raylib or call into roc from zig.
 The main function in `platform/host.zig` printed `"hello,world"` just to test the platform built correctly.